denglisch/hsh_vc-2/README.md

 	To make it more robust, you could filter measured beacon data for each measurement for each timestamp and use only a subset of beacons RSSIs for calculation.
 	Eg. skip outliers, use only best 5, use a RSSI- or distance-threshold, etc.

-# TODO
-- ...Update vis-image
-- ...AI stuff
-	- test/train data in "What these files are?"
-	- about bool predict

 <!--
 # PyCharm Shortcuts
 Vorher per Addon auf xcode geändert